reefer42/Xkaliber-repo/README.md

-THIS SUPPORTS CURRENTLY KALI DEBIAN AND UBUNTU BASED SYSTEMS both Nvidia and AMD

-THIS IS THE OFFICIAL XKALIBER OS REPO AND STILL RECIEVES UPDATES !!!!

-This repo branch is universal to all apt based os's (debian kali ubuntu etc) but not ZORIN

-This repo provides software solutions that are not conducted on the native system

-check out the releases section for pictures
+Xkaliber OS Utility Repository

-**Enhance your linux experience with this powerful utility repo!** This repo streamlines the process of upgrading and adding features to your linux system, ensuring a smooth and optimized user experience.
+Enhance your Linux experience with Xkaliber OS!
+This is the official and actively maintained repository for Xkaliber OS, providing powerful utilities to upgrade and add features to your Debian, Ubuntu, and Kali Linux systems.

-**Key Features:**

-* **Isolated Steam Environment:**  Enjoy seamless Steam and SteamVR functionality without interfering with your current setup.
-Changes within the Steam environment remain contained, preventing conflicts with your host system.
-This also supports steam vr via alvr and set launch options in steam for steamvr :  ~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command% and use previous steamvr option in compatibilities  (does not support wayland) does work on handhelds like steamdeck , gpd, legion go etc if running a apt based os not arch or steamos or bazzite or cachy will not be compatible with this
+Universal Compatibility

+This repository is designed for all APT-based operating systems, including:

+    Debian

+    Ubuntu

+    Kali Linux

+Note: Zorin OS, Arch Linux, SteamOS, Bazzite, and CachyOS are currently not supported.

+Beyond Native System Capabilities

+Xkaliber OS offers unique software solutions and enhancements that go beyond what's typically available on your native system.

+Key Features

+    Isolated Steam & SteamVR Environment: Enjoy a seamless gaming experience without conflicts.
+Our contained Steam environment ensures that all changes remain separate from your host system.
+This includes SteamVR support via ALVR.

+        Configuration for SteamVR: Set the launch option in Steam for SteamVR:
+        ~/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%

+        Use the "previous SteamVR" option in compatibility settings.

+        Note: Does not support Wayland.
+Works great on handhelds running APT-based OS, such as Steam Deck, GPD, and Legion Go.

-* **Flexible Waydroid Installation:** Choose the optimal Waydroid installation built inside an isolated container with full hardware access and optional package for magisk,gapps,libndk etc
+    Flexible Waydroid Installation: Install Waydroid in an isolated container with full hardware access.
+Choose optional packages like Magisk, GApps, and Libndk for a customized Android experience on your Linux device.

-* **Boosted Network Performance:**  A local DNS cache script for dnsmasq significantly enhances network speeds and download rates, making your online experience faster and more efficient.
+    Boosted Network Performance: Speed up your online experience with a local DNS cache script for dnsmasq, significantly enhancing network speeds and download rates.

-* **All-in-One Containerization Solution:**  Effortlessly install and manage containers with a comprehensive package that includes Docker, Distrobox, Boxbuddy, Sunshine, and FlatHub.
+    All-in-One Containerization Solution: Effortlessly install and manage containers with a comprehensive package that includes Docker, Distrobox, Boxbuddy, Sunshine, and FlatHub.

-Popular AI workflow and sofware solutions tailored for you such as:

-*setup for ai agents

-*setup for ai chatbots

-*setup for image and video generation

-*setup for popular AI sofware hubs
+Tailored AI Workflows & Software

-*all locally hosted and free AI solutions/ no api needed or subscription
+Dive into the world of Artificial Intelligence with pre-configured, locally hosted, and free AI solutions.
+No APIs or subscriptions needed!

+    AI Agent Setup

+    AI Chatbot Setup

+    Image & Video Generation

+    Popular AI Software Hubs

-*uncensored AI models such as Reefer AI
+    Uncensored AI Models: Including Reefer AI.

-*run adobe and other windows software using windows inside docker
+    Windows Software in Docker: Run Adobe and other Windows applications seamlessly using Windows inside Docker.

-*All options are configured and are setup for you so you can just immediately enjoy the features provided
+All AI options are pre-configured for immediate use, so you can enjoy these powerful features right away.
+Xkaliber OS also provides AI and image generation capabilities specifically tailored for pocket PCs like the Steam Deck.

-support for pocket pcs such as steamdeck for ai and image generation abilities

-**Instuctions** After installing the deb open terminal and TYPE IN THE COMMAND: xupdate.sh then run xmenu.sh to view and access repo menu
-(THERE ARE NO .SH FILES these commands have .sh extensions so nothing conflicts with anything used here

-run the following to quick install :
+Installation & Usage

+Follow these simple steps to get started:

+    Download the installer:
+    Bash

 git clone https://github.com/reefer42/Xkaliber-repo/releases/download/Xkaliber/xupdate.sh-6.0.deb

+Install the package:
+Bash

 sudo dpkg -i xupdate.sh-6.0.deb

+Run the update command:
+Open your terminal and type:
+Bash

 xupdate.sh

+Access the main menu:
+To view and access the repository's features, run:
+Bash

 xmenu.sh

+(Note: These commands are shell scripts with .sh extensions, ensuring no conflicts with existing system utilities.)